DHTMLX/docs-diagram/docs/guides/diagram_editor/shapebar.md

 ## Shapebar and shapes appearance

-You can provide the desired look and feel for the shapebar with the [`css`](/api/diagram_editor/shapebar/config/css_property/) property.
-It allows specifying custom CSS classes to stylize items presentation in the shapebar in your own way.
+You can provide the desired look and feel for the Shapebar with the [`css`](/api/diagram_editor/shapebar/config/css_property/) property.
+It allows specifying custom CSS classes to stylize items presentation in the Shapebar in your own way.

 ~~~html {6}
 <script>